bluekvirus/Stage.js/implementation/HOWTO.md

 There are also events emitted that you can use when dealing with these inputs (basic editors):
 ```
 editor:change
-editor:change:fieldname
 editor:keyup
-editor:keyup:fieldname
 editor:focusin // - focus
-editor:focusin:fieldname
 editor:focusout // - blur
-editor:focusout:fieldname
 ```
-If you use `options.parentCt` to pass in another view instance, the events will be fired on that view instance instead of on the editor itself.
+If you use `options.parentCt` to pass in another view instance, the events will be fired on that view instance **in addition to** firing on the editor itself.
 It is useful when you want every event to be fired on a parent container or, say, a form view.

 #####Graphs
 We support graphs through SVG.
 A basic SVG library is integrated with the framework (Raphaël.js).
 You can use it in any *Marionette.xView* through:
 ```
 Application.create({
-    onShow: function(){
-        this.enableSVG(function(){
-            this.paper... //do your svg drawing
+    svg: function(paper){...}
 });
-    }
-});
 //or synced version:
 Application.create({
+    svg: true,
     onShow: function(){
-        this.enableSVG();
-        this.paper... //do your svg drawing
+        this.paper.draw();
+        ...
     }
 });
 ```